MrIsMailAmmor/Pokedex/README.md

-Hello and Welcome to my Pokedex Project :)
+Hello Welcom to this Pokedex Project :)

 # Installation